com-480-data-visualization/data-visualization-project-2021-datavizards/process-book.md

 ## Brainstorm

 * Start with the end result, and "how did we arrive here"?
+* Add an image for the process book intro (even a stock image with our website under it, to make a nice first impression)
 * Picking the topic (how we decided to do this one, our fears about having not enough data, ...)
 * Picking the right dataset(s) for the job
 * How did we decide on the visualizations we did? (three separate brainstorms, and we put everything in common after a week.
 What you see now is a merge of the three things)